-As for market potential, you need to focus on summarising the market, justifying the addressable market, look at market dynamics (challenges and opportunities), and competitors.
+As for market potential, pitch decks need to focus on summarising the market, justifying the addressable market, and looking at market dynamics (challenges and opportunities) and competitors.
 For financials, do not, as far as possible, “thumb suck” or pick projected figures out of thin air.

 That carries no weight and will damage your credibility as an entrepreneur.
 Factual information must underpin all projections and claims.
 Pick essential metrics, and use that to indicate growth.
 Remember, growth is key to the story.

-For fundraising, one common way to present fundraising financials is to create a slide which outlines three things: how much you’re raising, how much runway (# of months) that funds will last you given your monthly burn, and the key milestones you’ll achieve during that time.
+For fundraising, one common way to present fundraising financials is to create a slide that outlines three things: how much you’re raising, how much runway (# of months) that funds will last you given your monthly burn, and the key milestones you’ll achieve during that time.
 Here’s an example:

-Runway: 18 months
+- Runway: 18 months

-Key Milestones: Complete Version 1 Beta Product Design, Sign 20 customers, Build and launch Version 2 Production Product.
+- Key Milestones: Complete Version 1 Beta Product Design, Sign 20 customers, Build and launch Version 2 Production Product.

 While it’s certainly not the centrepiece of your presentation materials, it would be hard to create a solid rationale for a fundraising amount without an idea of monthly burn, hiring plan, and essential costs.
-The model is necessary to establish the headlines of the pitch, but on its own is more of a background resource to use when investors want to see more details.
+The model is necessary to establish the headlines of the pitch, but on its own is more of a background resource when investors want to see more details.

-Here are some statistics on Investor Presentations:
+Here are some statistics on Investor Presentations

 - The average investor presentation has 20 slides